SeongJinAhn/TAGDN/README.md

 Thank you for your interest in our works!

 # Motivation
-(1) Diffusion-based GCNs have made success on analyzing graph data thanks to their robustness of structural noise.
+(1) GNNs leveraging graph diffusion have made success on analyzing graph data thanks to their robustness of structural noise.
     A relatively few studies have examined diffusion-based GCNs on heterogeneous graphs.